TEAMuP-dev/HARP/model_validation/README.md

             min_labels: 1        # minimum labels in a pyharp LabelList
 ```

-The full vocabulary, and which output types each rule covers:
+The following is the full vocabulary along with which output types each rule covers:

 | Rule | Applies to | Asserts |
 |---|---|---|